 Our staff includes geneticists, genetic counselors and other medical personnel who specialize in 22q11.2 deletion.
 Physicians and researchers in the 22q and You Center also actively study the disorder.
 Their goals is to find out more about what causes the disorder and how we can make the lives of children affected by it even better.

-We have evaluated more than 600 patients with a 22q11.2 deletion, making our Center the world leader in 22q multidisciplinary evaluation.
-While many of our patients are from the mid-Atlantic states, we serve the international community as well.
-Families travel to us from throughout the continental United States, Alaska, Hawaii, Canada, and abroad — including such distant locations as Australia, England, France, Germany, Israel and Ukraine.
+We have evaluated more than 600 patients with a 22q11.2 deletion at our Center and are the largest program in the country specializing in this condition.
+While many of our patients are from the mid-Atlantic region, we serve the national and the international community as well.
+Families travel to us from throughout the United States, Canada, and countries including Australia, England, France, Germany, Israel and the Ukraine.